 For those new to the remote game, adjusting to being your own boss can be overwhelming.
 From an ordered office environment, you now have to organize your own work structure and environment – which is especially difficult if your work environment also happens to be your home.
 Staying focused takes work, even if you are the only person around to distract yourself.
-To help you hit the ground running, here are five essential productivity hacks to help you stabilize your new life as a remote worker.
+To help you hit the ground running, here are five essential productivity hacks to help you stabilize and adjust to your new life as a remote worker.

 Flexibility is one of the biggest perks of working remotely, but it’s easy to get carried away.
 Just because you no longer have to stick to someone else’s schedule doesn’t mean you shouldn’t create your own.
 Having a consistent routine is one of the most beneficial productivity practices going – and the beauty of it is that you can shape your schedule around how you want to spend the day.